 What compartment syndrome ICD codes can I use?

-If you’re looking for compartment syndrome ICD codes to use, we’d like you to know that there are a lot.
-There are too many to list here, so we will list down seven examples of what you can use to give you an idea of what these codes can cover:
+If you're looking for ICD-10 codes for compartment syndrome, we'd like you to know that there are many options available.
+There are too many to list here, so we will list down examples of what you can use to give you an idea of what these codes can cover:

 - T79.A0XA - Compartment syndrome, unspecified, initial encounter